 Hydraulic Fracture Test Site (HFTS)

-The purpose of this study is to understand the role of rock fractures during oil/gas production.
+The purpose of this study is to understand the role of hydraulic fractures during oil/gas production.
 A coupled multiphase flow (TOUGH+) and geomechanics (Millstone) simulator has been developed at the Lawrence Berkeley National Lab, which will be combined with GEOS simulation results (used to model stimulation process) to predict production.
 Field data available at the test site will be used to provide initial conditions, model parameters, as well as to evaluate model performance.
 This project is a collaboration among multiple institutes and research groups.
 Current duties of Dr. Li include investigating possible methods to couple TOUGH+, Millstone and GEOS, building the simulation scenarios according to the field data available, performing numerical tests and analyzing simulation results with respect to the data collected.
 The video below shows an example of gas production via a horizontal well in a fractured reservoir.

 Subgrid Topography Model